ShaharBenIshay/Linear-Quanitization-Deep-Learning-Models/README.md

 ## So how does this "Linear Quantization" effect memory usage & performance of our model ?

 To answer those questions i will use **"Quanto"**, a python library developed by **HuggingFace** to quantize any PyTorch model.
-I will show a glimpse to the answers regarding to an CLIP model and an LLM model (if you are not familiar with thos model that is fine, you can still understand the concept).
+I will show a glimpse to the answers regarding to a CLIP model and an LLM model (if you are not familiar with thos model that is fine, you can still understand the concept).

 **note** - this comparison is just to have a glimpse, there is a full performance comparison (with many models) done by HuggingFace